-Dr. Farricielli also offers regenerative medicine treatments, such as platelet-rich plasma (PRP) therapy and stem cell therapy.
+Dr. Farricielli also offers regenerative medicine treatments, such as platelet-rich plasma (PRP) therapy and mesenchymal stem cell therapy.
 Both treatments use materials your body already produces to promote healing.

-PRP therapy uses growth factors in your blood to promote cell regeneration and trigger your body’s healing response while reducing inflammation, while stem cell therapy uses stem cells to stimulate natural healing in your joints.
+PRP therapy uses growth factors in your blood to promote cell regeneration and trigger your body’s healing response while reducing inflammation, while mesenchymal stem cell therapy uses mesenchymal stem cells to stimulate natural healing in your joints.